PSEA Hotline: +211 912 888 555 | info@cmd.org

 Water, Sanitation & Hygiene Program

-Floodplain areas along the River Nile and Sobat River remain at high risk of waterborne and water-related diseases.
-Lack of access to safe water and sanitation poses specific protection risks for women.
 The conflict in South Sudan has compounded the WASH needs of an already vulnerable population.
-It is estimated that only 7% of the population has access to improved sanitation, while 74% of the population practices open defecation (50% in urban areas and 79% in rural areas).
-The main drivers of vulnerabilities related to WASH are closely linked to conflict and cultures.
-In conflict-affected areas existing WASH services outside PoCs sites are inadequate to address the needs of IDPs and host communities and have been further overstretched by new arrivals.
-WASH infrastructure has been deliberately targeted by armed actors during the conflict
+It is estimated that only 7% of the population have access to improved sanitation, while 74% of the population practices open defecation (50% in urban areas and 79% in rural areas).
+The main drivers of vulnerabilities related to WASH are closely linked to the conflict and poor infrastructures.
+In conflict-affected areas existing WASH services outside PoCs sites (IDP camps) are inadequate to address the needs of IDPs and host communities and have been further overstretched by new arrivals.
+WASH infrastructure has been deliberately targeted by armed actors during the conflict.
+Based on the above, CMD will focus on the following goal and strategies:

 Strategic Goal